Planning your first European trip can be both exciting and daunting.

 - A Lonely Planet Best of Europe travel guide for your chosen destination is a must.
 These will provide you with wealth of information ranging from accommodation, maps, local attractions and transport options, to practicalities such as currency, weather, local etiquette and some basic foreign phrases

 - Trip Advisor will provide you with details, reviews and pricing on everything from accommodation and attractions to car hire and transport options.
 There are also forums where you can ask questions of other travellers.
 There are a number of other websites such as Expedia, Webjet and bookings.com where you can do similar research

 - Book accommodation close to town.
-When self booking your accommodation, do consider the proximity to the places you want to visit.
+When researching accommodation, do consider the proximity to the places you want to visit.
 On the London leg of our trip, we could have booked considerably cheaper accommodation in the outer suburbs of London.
 However our Kensington hotel was within a five minute walk of both Earls Court and Gloucester tube stations and a few minutes ride to anywhere in central London.
 Well worth the extra cost

 - Visit the local tourism websites, where you will find valuable information on transport, seasonal events, weather and local attractions.
 There is nothing worse than arriving at a “must see” attraction on Monday morning, only to find it is open Wednesday to Sunday, or closed for maintenance.
 Simply google “Visit…your chosen destination”.

 - Here’s a great checklist to help you with your planning.

 The question “how much do I need for a trip to….?” is like asking “how long is a piece of string?”
 Basically you need to work out how much you can afford to spend on your trip and budget around it.